Does the full configuration interaction method based on quantum phase estimation with Trotter decomposition satisfy the size consistency condition?: Results

-The phase value vs. measurement probability plots of the QPE-based full-CI as a function of the number of Trotter slices $M$ are shown in FIG.~\ref{fig:fig4} and \ref{fig:fig5}, respectively, for the full-CI and the HF wave functions as the inputs.
-The peak obtained from the Trotterized time evolution operator is shifted from that calculated by the Trotter-free simulations for small $M$, but it converges to the Trotter-free one as $M$ increases.
-Interestingly, both the CMO- and the LMO-based QPE simulations give the peak at almost the same position.
-The peak height becomes smaller when the HF wave function is used as the input because the overlap between the input and the full-CI wave functions is reduced, but the peak position is almost the same between the full-CI and HF inputs.
-Note that some peaks have larger variance, due to the well-known ``leakage problem'' in the textbook implementation of the QPE.\cite{Xiong-2022}
+Plots of phase value versus measurement probability from the QPE-based full-CI of the 4H and 8H clusters, as a function of the number of Trotter slices $M$, are shown in FIG.~\ref{fig:fig4} and \ref{fig:fig5}, using full-CI and HF wave functions, respectively, as the inputs.
+For small $M$, the peak obtained from the Trotterized time evolution operator is shifted from the peak calculated by the Trotter-free simulations, but it converges to the Trotter-free result as $M$ increases.
+Notably, both CMO- and LMO-based QPE simulations yield peaks at nearly the same position.
+The peak height is reduced when using the HF wave function as the input due to the decreased overlap between the input and full-CI wave functions, although the peak position remains consistent between the full-CI and HF inputs.
+It is important to note that some peaks exhibit larger variance due to the well-known ``leakage problem'' in the textbook implementation of QPE.\cite{Xiong-2022}

-To check the effect of the operator ordering in the Trotterized time evolution operator, we examined the lexicographic ordering in the Trotter decomposition.
+To assess the impact of operator ordering on the Trotterized time evolution operator, we examined lexicographic ordering in the Trotter decomposition.
 The results are shown in FIG.~\ref{fig:fig6}.
-As we expected, the trend of the Trotter error varied by changing the strategy of the operator ordering.
-In the dimer CMO calculations with the first-order Trotter decomposition, the calculated peak is already very close to the Trotter-free value even for $M$ = 1, presumably due to fortuitous cancellation of errors (see FIG.~\ref{fig:fig6}(c)).
-However, for the first-order Trotter simulations with $M$ = 1 in the dimer CMO, we observe an additional small peak around $\phi$ = 0.492, even though the full-CI wave function is used as the input of the QPE.
-This is because the Trotterized time evolution operator is not equivalent to the original time evolution operator, and the full-CI wave function is no longer an eigenfunction of the Trotterized time evolution operator.
-The appearance of additional peaks implies the large deviation of $U^\mathrm{Trotter}$ from $U$, and a more sophisticated treatment in the Trotter decomposition is desired.
+As anticipated, the trend of the Trotter error varied with different strategies for operator ordering.
+In the dimer CMO calculations using the first-order Trotter decomposition, the computed peak is already quite close to the Trotter-free value even for $M$ = 1, likely due to a fortuitous cancellation of errors (see FIG.~\ref{fig:fig6}(c)).
+However, in the first-order Trotter simulations for $M$ = 1 in the dimer CMO, an additional small peak is observed around $\phi$ = 0.492, despite using the full-CI wave function as the input.
+This is because the Trotterized time evolution operator differs from the original time evolution operator, and the full-CI wave function is no longer an eigenfunction of the Trotterized time evolution operator.
+The presence of additional peaks indicates a significant deviation of $U^\mathrm{Trotter}$ from $U$, suggesting that a more refined approach to Trotter decomposition is necessary.
+It should be noted that the peak positions are insensitive to the order of the Trotter decomposition for monomer and dimer with LMO.
+However, this is not always the case.
+In fact, as we discuss in the following subsections, we observed clear differences in size consistency breakdown between first-order and second-order Trotter decompositions.